 - Style – the athletic, often assertive stance that SUVs portray is modern and beloved by almost all generations of buyers.
 Some performance SUVs even manage to look sporty and aggressive, with big names like Lamborghini and Maserati buying into the style and launching their own versions.

 - Performance – there are so many options to choose from in the segment, ranging from economical urban runabouts to hardcore, V8-equipped beasts that can give muscle cars a run for their money.
 There’s an SUV that suits almost everyone these days!

-- Versatility – SUVs are not just for ferrying your kids to and from school and are even cool enough to give the executive some status.
+- Versatility – SUVs are not just for ferrying your kids to and from school but are even cool enough to give the executive some status.
 Premium brands like Jaguar, BMW, Audi, and even ultra-luxury manufacturers like Bentley and Rolls Royce now have SUVs for this reason.
 And, most SUVs come with the capacity to tow a decent amount, too, so you can hitch your ATV or boat whenever you feel like a weekend away.

 - Features – Top-end infotainment systems and many helpful driver-assist features we’ve mentioned either come standard or are available as optional extras.
 Together with sturdy construction, SUVs are some of the safest cars on the roads today.

 - Space and Comfort – Naturally, more significant dimensions mean more space, and not just for your luggage.
 Plush leather seats with ample legroom and headroom make for a super comfy vehicle to drive your passengers around in.

 As with everything in life, there are disadvantages to consider too.
 SUVs do have some negatives too, which include: